dtonhofer/micro-scheme_interpreter/README.md

 But it actually worked.

-The original was written in C using [Turbo C++](https://en.wikipedia.org/wiki/Turbo_C%2B%2B), possibly v3.0, on an i486, with memory overlays but then got simplified for Solaris + gcc on SPARCStattion IPC.
+The original was written in C using [Turbo C++](https://en.wikipedia.org/wiki/Turbo_C%2B%2B), possibly v3.0, on an i486, with memory overlays.
+It then got simplified for Solaris + gcc on a SPARCStation IPC.

 # Status